Losant/losant-docs/docs/applications/data-explorer.md

 ![Boolean Exception](/images/applications/data-explorer-boolean.png "Boolean Exception")

-In the case where a **Boolean** attribute it being graphed, and the selected aggregation method is not **SUM** or **COUNT**, the attribute's graph follows a special stepped layout.
+In the case where a **Boolean** attribute it being graphed, and the selected aggregation method is not **Sum** or **Count**, the attribute's graph follows a special stepped layout.
 It is still possible to change the attribute's color, but the Graph Type and Y Axis Domain cannot be overridden.

 ## All Data Tab

 ![All Data](/images/applications/data-explorer-table.png "All Data")

-The "All Data" tab shows all returned data points for your query – all device / attribute combinations, timestamps and the values per attribute – in a sortable table. **Number** and **Boolean** attributes will return data for any aggregation method; **GPS** and **String** attributes will only return data for "COUNT", "FIRST" and "LAST" aggregations.
+The "All Data" tab shows all returned data points for your query – all device / attribute combinations, timestamps and the values per attribute – in a sortable table. **Number** and **Boolean** attributes will return data for any aggregation method; **GPS** and **String** attributes will only return data for "Count", "First" and "Last" aggregations.

 If "NONE" is the chosen aggregation method, there is a limit to the number of points that can be returned per device / attribute combination.
 Should you run up against this limitation, you will have to narrow your query's time range to ensure you are receiving all data points.